rohithwebtrekk/js-challenge-data/README.md

-# JavaScript Coding Challinge data
+# JavaScript Coding Challenge data

 This repo contains sample data to use for the JS coding challenge.